Bhagavad Gita Chapter 3 Verse 4 Meaning

 What is the main idea of Bhagavad Gita 3.4?

+At this point in Karma Yoga, Krishna deepens His teaching on duty.
 Man does not reach actionlessness by not performing actions; nor does he attain perfection by mere renunciation.
-This verse emphasizes action with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+What...

 How can I apply Bhagavad Gita 3.4 in daily life?